- 180 credits

 2020: The Architecture of Loss

 In 2019/20, students were asked: Can you design the architecture of loss?
 Can you design a ritual for collective grief?
-What does this look like in 21st Century London?
+What does this look like in twenty-first century London?

 At the neighbourhood scale, socio-economic changes, migration, gentrification have for long periods been studied and narrated as a form of winner-takes-all urban competition – where those best placed to deal with rising rents, changing aspirations, and shifting commodity structures can stay put.
 Others feel an earthquake of rent structures and demographic change that create expulsions, displacements, evictions.
 At the urban scale, large swathes of post-war housing and urban planning are being systematic sold, demolished, erased.
 In their place private market-rent investor housing is being built.
 What histories are displaced, what socialities, when a building, landmark, urban landscape disappears?